-In recent years, turmoil in the capital and credit markets, coupled with uncertainty created by economic and geopolitical developments such as those resulting from the Covid-19 pandemic, Brexit and changing trade practices in the United States, have had a continued adverse effect on the world economy.
+In recent years, turmoil in the capital and credit markets, coupled with uncertainty created by economic and geopolitical developments such as those resulting from, for example, the Israel-Hamas and Russia-Ukraine conflicts, Covid-19 pandemic, Brexit and changing trade practices in the United States, have had a continued adverse effect on the world economy.
 These developments have consequently affected, and may continue to adversely affect, the markets for our products insofar as they cause decreases in demand for our products and/or decreases in achievable selling prices.
 The timing and magnitude of demand and price fluctuations in the pulp and paper market have generally varied by region and by type of pulp and paper.
 Prolonged or significant imbalances between supply of and demand for our core products may require us to impair operating assets and implement capacity reduction measures.

 A significant increase in the prices for pulp or pulpwood could adversely affect our non-integrated and partially integrated operations should they be unable to raise paper prices sufficiently to offset the effects of increased input costs.
-Increases in other input costs including (but not limited to) those for energy and chemicals may affect our operations if we are unable to raise paper prices sufficiently.
+Increases in other input costs including (but not limited to) those for energy and chemicals may affect our operations if we are unable to raise selling prices sufficiently.

-Most of our dissolving pulp sales' contracts are multi-year contracts.
+Most of our dissolving pulp (DP) sales contracts are multi-year contracts.
 The price terms under most of those contracts are reset on a quarterly basis.
-Because of the short-term duration of paper and dissolving pulp pricing arrangements, we are subject to cyclical decreases in market prices for these products.
-We have received in the past, and may in the future receive, customer requests to reduce contracted dissolving pulp volumes.
-These requests have adversely affected our profitability and could continue to do so in the future.
+Because of the short-term duration of paper and DP pricing arrangements, we are subject to cyclical decreases in market prices for these products.
+We have received in the past, and may in the future receive, customer requests to reduce contracted DP volumes.
+These requests have previously adversely affected our profitability and could do so in the future.

-A downturn in paper or dissolving pulp prices or a prolonged period of depressed market prices for these products, including any repeated deterioration of current market prices for dissolving pulp, could have a material adverse effect on our business, results of operations and financial condition.
+A downturn in paper or DP prices or a prolonged period of depressed market prices for these products, including any repeated deterioration of market prices for DP, could have a material adverse effect on our business, results of operations and financial condition.

-We face risks related to the Covid-19 pandemic, which may have material adverse effects on our business, financial position, results of operations and cash flows.
+We face risks related to pandemics, for example, the Covid-19 pandemic, which may have material adverse effects on our business, financial position, results of operations and cash flows.

 Beginning in December 2019, a new strain of the coronavirus (Covid-19) spread rapidly throughout the world.
-This pandemic and associated governmental responses have adversely affected workforces, consumer sentiment, economies and financial markets, and, together with decreased consumer spending, have led to an economic downturn in many of our markets, which may persist even after certain restrictions related to Covid-19 are eased.
+This pandemic and associated governmental responses adversely affected workforces, consumer sentiment, economies and financial markets, and, together with decreased consumer spending, led to an economic downturn in many of our markets.